 Restrictively high prices and specific use cases for synthetic graphite mean that in most markets it doesn’t often compete with natural graphite.

-Types and uses of synthetic graphite
+What are the types and uses of synthetic graphite?

 Synthetic graphite typically comes in two forms: electrodes and graphite blocks.
 The form of graphite directly determines which industries it will be used in.

 Electrodes are primarily created using petroleum coke as a precursor and are almost exclusively used in electric-arc furnaces — these furnaces are used for melting steel and iron, and producing ferroalloys.

 Graphite blocks — or isotropic graphite — are primarily used for energy storage in the solar industry.
 These blocks are made using the same petroleum coke process as electrodes, but differ slightly in the structure of the coke used.